 The Rock Challenge® holds licences with the Mechanical Copyright Protection Society (MCPS) and the Phonographic Performance Limited Company (PPL) and pays Performers Rights Society fees which are based on ticket sales at the venues.
 The event is also supported by British Music Rights (BMR), the British Phonographic Industry (BPI) and the International Federation of Phonographic Industry (IFPI).

 It is STILL necessary, however, for individual schools to obtain permission from the Record Companies to use their music.

 |EXAMS AND ROCK CHALLENGE TIMING|

-Try to check early if you think there may be a clash with an exam on a Rock Challenge® day.
-Talk to your teacher(s) in that subject (and/or your school or college's Exams Officer) to see if they've got the date(s).
+Students should check early to see if there may be a clash with an exam on a Rock Challenge® day.
+They should talk to their teacher(s) in that subject (and/or their school or college's Exams Officer) to see if they've got the date(s).

-This suggestion comes from Roxanne, a team member at Driffield School, who pointed out in February 2005 that team members in England and Wales who were worried about possible Exam Clashes could check out the QCA's "find out your exam timetable" website..
+The next suggestion came from Roxanne, a team member at Driffield School, who pointed out in February 2005 that team members in England and Wales who were worried about possible Exam Clashes could check out the QCA's "find out your exam timetable" website..

 She added "As long as you know the exam board you're fine.
 Make sure you set the session/year correctly and - just in case you don't know ('cos I didn't) - "GCE" on the website means exams like AS and A level!"

 It is easier in Scotland as there's only the one Exams Board to check.
 Rachel (a parent of a team member at Perth High School) tells me that the place to go to check out your Scottish Qualifications Authority 2015 Examinations Timetable is www.sqa.org.uk/sqa/1439.html